 Thursday, March 7, 2019 | 8:30-10:00 a.m. | The Center for Girls

-Join Alison and Marianni, Forest Ridge educators, for a taste of The Center for Girls Presence Program.
-Enjoy your coffee as we share ways in which we help your daughters learn to present themselves in an authentic and polished way.
-Our morning will involve an overview of the program, a question and answer session and some hands-on presentation activities.
+Join Alison and Marianni for a taste of The Center for Girls Presence Program.
+They will share ways in which we help your daughters learn to present themselves in an authentic and polished way.
+The morning will involve an overview of the program, a question and answer session and some hands-on presentation activities.

 How to Help Girls in Crisis

 Facilitated by Laura Boismenue, Director of Counseling and Associate Director of College Counseling

 Wednesday, April 10, 2019 | 8:30-10:00 a.m. | Ackerely Conference Rooms

 Laura will discuss how to identify warning signs and action steps to take in supporting adolescents who are struggling with depression, hopelessness or suicidal thoughts.
 This session is a part of our school-wide work with Forefront in the Schools, a school-based suicide prevention program based at the University of Washington.